palera1n/palera1n/README.md

 # Credits
 - [Nathan](https://github.com/verygenericname) for a lot of the code from SSHRD_Script
     - The ramdisk that dumps blobs is a slimmed down version of SSHRD_Script
-- [Mineek](https://github.com/mineek) for some of the patching and booting commands
+- [Mineek](https://github.com/mineek) for the patching and booting commands
 - [Amy](https://github.com/elihwyma) for the Pogo app
-- [nyuszika7h](https://github.com/nyuszika7h) for the script to get into DFU
+- [nyuszika7h](https://github.com/nyuszika7h) for the script to help get into DFU
 - [the Procursus Team](https://github.com/ProcursusTeam) for the amazing bootstrap